Andrew L Jackson Ad Dip PsyC Dip CBT- Counselling and Psychotherapy

 Those who have problems discussing their private issues face to face

 In today's world of advancing technology some people find it a bit easier to discuss their lives through technology.
 Online e-mail therapy can be a more comfortable fit for some people.

-For Counselling in person my consulting room in Otley provides a safe and relaxed therapeutic environment to conduct counselling.
-Car park next to the building.
+Counselling within my consulting room in Otley ensures a safe and relaxed environment.
+It easy to find and there is a car park next to the building.